 Introduction: The Truth About REAL Passive Income

 There is no magic formula on how to get rich quickly.
-Neither a magic formula for enough passive income, that you can live without making any active income on top.
-That does not mean it is completely impossible to earn a little passive income for yourself that may allow you to work less and less active over time.
-As we are passionate about passive income as well, we wrote down 3 ways how to make real passive income in Germany.
+That does not mean it is entirely impossible to earn a little passive income for yourself that may allow you to work less and less active over time.
+As we are passionate about passive income as well, we wrote down 3 ways how to make real passive income in Germany:

 3 Steps To Earn REAL Passive Income In Germany

-We understand that you would like to have more money.
+You would like to have more money without really working for it.
 Who doesn’t right?
-And you would like to get more money without really working for it.
-So do we.
 The real world just works a little differently than online courses from fake internet gurus trying to make you believe.
 The only person making passive income is the person selling his courses.
 If you are really passionate about passive income, here is the truth on how you can build this for yourself.

 - Step 1: Work hard.
 Do everything that you can to increase your income from active work.
 Ask your boss for a raise, try to get promoted, do some extra tasks at work, get a second (part-time) job, etc. The more passionate you are about creating a passive income stream for yourself, the harder you should work.
 Whatever is necessary, increase your working income.

 - Step 2: Save Money.
 Now that you are earning more money than before, it is time to be clever.
 Instead of spending the additional money on stupid things you don’t really need anyway, save it.
 Maybe you can also try to decrease your current living costs even further if you are really determined to live just from passive income.

 - Step 3: Invest wisely.
 Instead of letting your savings sleep on 0% interest rate bank accounts, start investing your money in productive assets.
 Productive assets are key in your strategy as they can produce cash flow and therefore passive income for you.
 While you are still working actively, reinvest your earnings to leverage the power of compounding interest for maximum returns.